Angel Heart: Casting

 Parker originally wanted Robert De Niro to play the role of Harry Angel, but the actor expressed interest in making a cameo appearance as mysterious benefactor Louis Cyphre.
 De Niro, however, did not fully commit to the role until after frequent discussions with Parker.
 The director reflected, "I had been courting [De Niro] to play [Cyphre] in Angel Heart for some months and we had met a few times—and he had continued to bombard me with questions examining every dot and comma of my script.
-I had walked him through the locations we had found, read through the screenplay sitting on the floor of a dank, disused church in Harlem and finally he said ‘yes’."
+I had walked him through the locations we had found, read through the screenplay sitting on the floor of a dank, disused church in Harlem and finally he said 'yes'."

 Jack Nicholson and Mickey Rourke were also considered for the role of Angel.
 Parker met with Nicholson in Los Angeles to discuss the project.
 Nicholson ultimately passed on the role.
 Parker said, "I did my pitch and he was most gracious, although, to be honest, he was quite distracted at the time... my movie and the possibility of him taking part seemed to slip from his immediate area of concentration and interest."
-Parker then met with Rourke, who expressed a strong interest in playing Angel and secured the leading role after a meeting with Parker in New York.
+Parker met with Rourke, who expressed a strong interest in playing Angel, and secured the leading role after a meeting with Parker in New York.

 Various actresses auditioned for the role of Epiphany Proudfoot before Lisa Bonet secured the part.
-Bonet was then known for her role on the family-oriented sitcom The Cosby Show, and her casting in Angel Heart sparked significant controversy.
+Bonet was known at the time for her role on the family-oriented sitcom The Cosby Show, and her casting in Angel Heart sparked significant controversy.
 Before securing the role, Bonet discussed it with Bill Cosby, who encouraged her decision to appear in the film.

 Parker cast Bonet based on the strength of her audition and was unaware of her role on The Cosby Show.
 "I didn't hire [Bonet] because of The Cosby Show," he said.
 "I have never even seen the show.
 I hired her because she was right for the role."
 On preparing for the role, Bonet said, "I did a lot of meditation and a lot of self-inquiry.
 I did some research on voodoo.
 My earnest endeavor was really to let go of all my inhibitions.
 It was really necessary for me to be able to let go of Lisa and let Epiphany take over."